New pope to face cultural shift in Latin America

 | RIO DE JANEIRO

-While the churchgoers prayed, the revellers outside drank beer, beat drums and flirted in a days-long party known for such debauchery that local officials hand out free condoms.
+While the churchgoers prayed, the revelers outside drank beer, beat drums and flirted in a days-long party known for such debauchery that local officials hand out free condoms.

 True, the city isn't always as crazy as it is during the annual revelry Of Carnival.